Luke-Olsen25/CyBot-IRoomba-Code/README.md

   - Includes a punching Cy logo. <br/>
 # Embedded C code
   - Uses a mix of open interface and manually programmed peripherals.
-  - Contains a manual mode operated from the python GUI and an automated mode.
+  - Contains a manual mode operated from the Python GUI and an automated mode.
   - Uses fundamental embedded C code practices: Bit ops, modular design, descriptive declarations, and memory conservation.<br/>
 # Objective
-The project objective that was chosen was a mock bomb diffusal.
-The roomba controlled by the user would navigate the test field using the python GUI.
-Once the "town square" (black box) was found, the on-board computer would take control and find the largest pillar (bomb) and drive towards it effectively dissarming the bomb.
+The project objective that was chosen was a mock bomb defusal.
+The Roomba controlled by the user would navigate the test field using the Python GUI.
+Once the "town square" (black box) was found, the onboard computer would take control and find the largest pillar (bomb) and drive towards it, effectively disarming the bomb. <br/>

+**The Python GUI was created with the help of online sources, university databases, and OpenAI to help with debugging.
+It was also created with no prior Python GUI experience and minimal Python knowledge in the span of 2 weeks.
+It was a valuable learning experience.**